-- 2.9.1 Pursuant to § 21-28.6-4(e) of the Act, a primary caregiver cardholder may possess an amount of marijuana which does not exceed twelve (12) mature marijuana plants, that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation, and two and one-half (2.5) ounces of dried usable marijuana or its equivalent amount and twelve and one-half (12.5) ounces of wet marijuana for each patient cardholder to whom he or she is connected through the Department of Health's registration process established pursuant to these Regulations. - 2.9.2 Notwithstanding the provisions of § 2.9.1 of these Regulations, and pursuant to § 21-28.6-4(o) of the Act, no primary caregiver cardholder shall possess an amount of marijuana in excess of: - (a) Twenty-four (24) mature marijuana plants, that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation, - (b) Five (5) ounces of dried usable marijuana or its equivalent amount and twenty-five (25) ounces of wet marijuana for patient cardholders to whom the primary caregiver is connected through the Department of Health's registration process established pursuant to these Regulations. - 2.9.3 Pursuant to § 21-28.6-4(b) of the Act, an authorized purchaser cardholder may possess an amount of marijuana that does not exceed two and one-half (2.5) ounces of dried usable marijuana or its equivalent amount purchased legally from a compassion center for their designated patient. - 2.9.4 Pursuant to § 21-28.6-4(a) of the Act, a patient cardholder may possess an amount of marijuana that does not exceed twelve (12) mature marijuana plants, that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation and two and one-half (2.5) ounces of dried usable marijuana or its equivalent amount, and twelve and one half (12.5) ounces of wet marijuana.
-Said plants shall be stored in an indoor facility. - 2.9.5 Pursuant to § 21-28.6-4(f) of the Act, a patient cardholder shall be allowed to possess a reasonable amount of unusable marijuana, including up to twelve (12) seedlings that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation. - 2.9.6 Pursuant to § 21-28.6-4(f) of the Act, a primary caregiver cardholder shall be allowed to possess a reasonable amount of unusable marijuana, including up to twenty-four (24) seedlings that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation. - 2.9.7 Pursuant to § 21-28.6-4(q) of the Act, no more than twenty-four (24) mature marijuana plants that are accompanied by valid medical marijuana tags shall be grown or otherwise located at any one dwelling unit or commercial unit.
+- A. The following possession limits are established for each primary caregiver cardholder, authorized purchaser card holder and patient cardholder: - 1.
+Pursuant to R.I.
+Gen. Laws § 21-28.6-4(e), a primary caregiver cardholder may possess an amount of marijuana which does not exceed twelve (12) mature marijuana plants, that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation, and two and one-half (2.5) ounces of dried usable marijuana or its equivalent amount and twelve and one-half (12.5) ounces of wet marijuana for each patient cardholder to whom he or she is connected through the Department of Health's registration process established pursuant to these Regulations. - 2.
+Notwithstanding the provisions of § 3.3.5(A)(1) of this Part, and pursuant to R.I.
+Gen. Laws § 21-28.6-4(o), no primary caregiver cardholder shall possess an amount of marijuana in excess of: - a.
+Twenty-four (24) mature marijuana plants, that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation, - b.
+Five (5) ounces of dried usable marijuana or its equivalent amount and twenty- five (25) ounces of wet marijuana for patient cardholders to whom the primary caregiver is connected through the Department of Health's registration process established pursuant to these Regulations.

+- 3. Pursuant to R.I.
+Gen. Laws § 21-28.6-4(b), an authorized purchaser cardholder may possess an amount of marijuana that does not exceed two and one-half (2.5) ounces of dried usable marijuana or its equivalent amount purchased legally from a compassion center for their designated patient. - 4.
+Pursuant to R.I.
+Gen. Laws § 21-28.6-4(a), a patient cardholder may possess an amount of marijuana that does not exceed twelve (12) mature marijuana plants, that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation and two and one-half (2.5) ounces of dried usable marijuana or its equivalent amount, and twelve and one half (12.5) ounces of wet marijuana.
+Said plants shall be stored in an indoor facility. - 5.
+Pursuant to R.I.
+Gen. Laws § 21-28.6-4(f), a patient cardholder shall be allowed to possess a reasonable amount of unusable marijuana, including up to twelve (12) seedlings that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation. - 6.
+Pursuant to R.I.
+Gen. Laws § 21-28.6-4(f), a primary caregiver cardholder shall be allowed to possess a reasonable amount of unusable marijuana, including up to twenty-four (24) seedlings that are accompanied by valid medical marijuana tags purchased from the Department of Business Regulation. - 7.
+Pursuant to R.I.
+Gen. Laws § 21-28.6-4(q), no more than twenty-four (24) mature marijuana plants that are accompanied by valid medical marijuana tags shall be grown or otherwise located at any one dwelling unit or commercial unit.
 The number of qualifying patients or primary caregivers residing, owning, renting, growing or otherwise operating at a dwelling or commercial unit does not affect this limit.

-2.10 Primary Caregiver and Authorized Purchaser Eligibility
+3.3.6 Primary Caregiver and Authorized Purchaser Eligibility